jhaesus/vue-model-validator/README.md

 For example, if you use `required` validator on the user.email model, then you will have model properties set up
 ```
     validation.user.email.invalid (true if any validations didn't pass)
-    validation.user.email.required (true if the validation passed)
+    validation.user.email.required (true if the validation didn't pass)
 ```
 # Validators